Guide to Foot Masks

 Again, this depends on the type of mask you are using!
 Always follow the instructions on the packaging, especially when it's regarding foot peel masks.
-As a general rule of thumb, you can't go too wrong wearing a moisturising, organic and natural foot mask to bed – any mask that focuses on moisturising should be fine to wear for a lengthy period of time.
+As a general rule of thumb, you can't go too wrong wearing a moisturizing, organic and natural foot mask to bed – any mask that focuses on moisturizing should be fine to wear for a lengthy period of time.

 Foot peel masks however should not be worn for too long, as the acids may start to have more of a negative effect on your skin.
 As always, check the packaging and follow what the brand advises.